8544/8544/README.md

 ### Welcome to My Profile

 -  I’m currently working on big project
--  I’m currently learning Python
+-  I’m currently learning C++
--  I’m looking to collaborate on anything with people
+-  I’m not looking to collaborate on anything with people
--  I’m looking for help with school
+-  I’m not looking for help with school
--  Ask me about my project
+-  Don't Ask me about my project
--  How to reach me: coming soon...
+-  Don't how to reach me: coming soon...
 -  Pronouns: he/him
 -  Fun fact: i love to eat tomatoes